John Noble MacKenzie: Battle of Britain

 In late July, No. 41 Squadron returned to Hornchurch to assist No. 11 Group, now heavily engaged in the Battle of Britain.
 MacKenzie's first encounter with the Luftwaffe during the battle was on the morning of 29 July when his section encountered a formation of bombers escorted by fighters.
 He engaged one fighter but was attacked by another which damaged his Spitfire.
 With a smoke-filled cockpit and unable to bale out, he made a forced landing at Deal.
-In a later flight that day, he engaged a Dornier Do 17 bomber but return fire from its rear gunner damaged his aircraft and he made another forced landing.
+In a later flight that day, he engaged a Dornier Do 17 medium bomber but return fire from its rear gunner damaged his aircraft and he made another forced landing.
 The squadron operated from Hornchurch until mid-August before it returned to Catterick.

-On 15 August, when the Luftwaffe mounted large scale daylight bombing raids against the United Kingdom, MacKenzie was leading a section of No. 41 Squadron when it encountered a large group of Junkers Ju 88 bombers near the Durham coast.
+On 15 August, when the Luftwaffe mounted large scale daylight bombing raids against the United Kingdom, MacKenzie was leading a section of No. 41 Squadron when it encountered a large group of Junkers Ju 88 medium bombers near the Durham coast.
 Mackenzie claimed a Ju 88 as probably destroyed, seeing smoke coming from the starboard engine after his attack but being unable to verify it as definitely destroyed.
 In early September, and with MacKenzie having just been promoted to flying officer, the squadron went back to Hornchurch.
 He shot down a Messerschmitt Bf 109 fighter over Canterbury on 6 September, having pursued it from 16,000 ft above the Thames Estuary.
 He claimed another Bf 109 the same day as a probable.
-On 9 September, he shot down a Bf 109 and two days later claimed a Heinkel He 111; its crew made a forced landing in a field after MacKenzie shot up its port engine.
+On 9 September, he shot down a Bf 109 and two days later claimed a Heinkel He 111 medium bomber; its crew made a forced landing in a field after MacKenzie shot up its port engine.
 Although he received sole credit for the He 111, MacKenzie believed that it had already been damaged in an earlier encounter with RAF fighters.
 He shared in the destruction of another bomber, a Do 17, on 15 September.
 A week later, while he and a colleague escorted an Avro Anson near Calais, they encountered a group of Bf 109s.
 MacKenzie shot down one, which crashed into the English Channel, and damaged another.
-He shot down a Bf 109 on 5 October and shared in the shooting down of a Dornier Do 215 two days later.
+He shot down a Bf 109 on 5 October and shared in the shooting down of a Dornier Do 215 medium bomber two days later.
 Two more Bf 109s were damaged while on a patrol on 25 October.
 He ended the patrol running out of fuel and damaging his Spitfire when landing in a field near Redhill.
 At the end of the month he destroyed a Bf 109 over Marden.